-A dip in confidence is all it takes to set off a bank run and the Heinze brother’s failure was enough catalyst to trigger distrust.
+Bank runs are an irrational fear made real as more and more people race to pull their money out of a bank.
+A dip in confidence is all it takes to set off a bank run and the Heinze brother’s failure was enough of a catalyst to trigger distrust.

 Once the Knickerbocker Trust was hit, it failed a day later.
 But the bank run wasn’t done.
 Lending dried up and the panic reached the stock market.

-It was Morgan who stepped in at the last minute to provide the much-needed liquidity to quell the panic because no one else could do it.
+It was J.P.
+Morgan who stepped in at the last minute to act as lender of last resort.
+He gathered the biggest bankers in New York to pool their money, provide the much-needed liquidity to quell the panic, and return confidence to the system.

 Edwin Lefevre, of Reminiscences of a Stock Operator fame, retold the story of the Panic of 1907 four months after the event: